culturing/poems/Poems/2026-01-16/04 Eyes Open.md

 It is a welcome thing (you are), but it is not enough.
 We must be friends as well, and we must fight, and we must disagree, because we live on earth.
-But I can see you, even now, beneath my eyelids.
-I just wish to see you even with eyes open.
+But I can see you, even now, beneath my eyelids, and I wish to see you even with eyes open.